encord-team/encord-active/docs/docs/sdk/tagging-data.md

 ```

 Note that there are two different scopes to which you can tag your data.
-One it the `TagScope.DATA` score which applies tags to the images them self.
+One is the `TagScope.DATA` scope which applies tags to the images.
-The second one it the `TagScope.LABEL`, which applies to individual labels.
+The second one is the `TagScope.LABEL`, which applies to individual labels.
-As such the `TagScope.LABEL` can be present multiple times in the same image if there are multiple labels with that tag.
+As such, the `TagScope.LABEL` can be present multiple times in the same image if there are multiple labels with that tag.

 ## Tagging Data